Australia Country Commercial Guide

 The Australia- U.S. Free Trade Agreement (AUSFTA)

-The AUSFTA, provides major benefits for both countries through removal of tariffs and the phased opening of markets.
+The AUSFTA, has been in effect since 20005 and provides major benefits for both countries including the phased opening of markets.
 More information is held by the Office of the United States Trade Representative.
 The FTA Help Center includes information on how to take advantage of an FTA.

 Other Agreements